5 min read

 • Learn more about organizing your Bible study notes effectively.

-• I am memorizing a scripture verse weekly.
+• Memorizing a scripture verse weekly.

 Strategies for Effective Bible Reading